AlirezaHPC/365-examples-from-JavaScript/README.md

 1000 cubic meters of water is 750 Rials and for each cubic meter more than that, 0.00025 is added to the bill amount.
 If the Egyptian type E or e is entered (commercial consumption), if Egypt water up to two million Cubic meters, for every 1500 cubic meters of Egypt 600 Rials and for every cubic meter more than 0.00004 will be added to the bill.
-To end the program, the user enters a negative number instead of consuming water.
 172: A program that reads a day of the year determines what season, month and day of the year it is.
 For example, the 55th day of the year, the spring season, is May and the fourth day of this month.